amjed-98/react-ts-pagination/README.md

 | `initialPageNumber` | `Number` | **Optional:** The initial page selected. <br/> Default is 1                    |
 | `ItemsPerPage`      | `Number` | **Optional:** the number of items to display on each page. <br/> Default is 10 |

-## Returns an Object with these propeties:
+## Returns an Object with these props:

 | Name                | Type     | Description                                                                                            |
 | ------------------- | -------- | ------------------------------------------------------------------------------------------------------ |